Lokah Chapter 1: Chandra: Plot

-In the mid-credits scene, Charlie (Dulquer Salmaan), an Odiyan, is revealed to be the mysterious person in the basement of the cafe.
-He previously eliminated traffickers from the syndicate who came for a parley.
+In the mid-credits scene, the mysterious hooded figure is revealed to be Charlie, an Odiyan, who had eliminated the traffickers from the syndicate who came for a parley.

 In the post-credits scene, Michael is being questioned by a man about a group of archaeologists who disappeared inside a cave after traveling with a monk; the monk went only partway, while the archaeologists ventured deeper and never returned.
-Only a camera was recovered, containing a photograph of a violent-looking man identical to Michael, who reveals the figure is one of his 389 siblings.
+Only a camera was recovered, containing a photograph of a man identical to Michael.
+Michael responds that the photo is of one of his 389 siblings.

 Cast

 The film features several other cameo appearances throughout, including Anna Ben as Anu, Sunny's ex-girlfriend, and Abraham Vadakkan as Scaria, Anu's boyfriend.
 Vishak Nair appears as a man at the pub, and Soubin Shahir, Santhy Balachandran, Ahaana Krishna, Balu Varghese, and Vijay Menon appear in cameo roles.
-Mammootty also gave a voice over as Moothon.
+An arm is shown for Moothon with Mammootty's voice-over.

 Production

 Lokah Chapter: 1 Chandra is the seventh production venture of Dulquer Salmaan's Wayfarer Films.
 It is intended as the beginning of a full-fledged Malayalam superhero cinematic universe titled Lokah, a project being mounted on a large scale with a possibility of multiple chapters.
 Dulquer Salmaan aims to build an indigenous cinematic universe rooted in local culture, folklore, and mythology.
 Kalyani Priyadarshan and Naslen joined as the main cast.
 Kalyani had practiced martial arts for the film.

 The film is written and directed by Dominic Arun, known for Tharangam (2017).
 Dominic Arun revealed that the idea for the film was discussed as early as 2020 and developed organically, emphasizing that creating a female superhero was not a deliberate attempt to break the mold.
 Santhy Balachandran has contributed to the additional screenplay and dramaturgy.
 The technical crew includes Nimish Ravi as the cinematographer, Chaman Chakko as the editor, Jakes Bejoy for music, Banglan as the production designer, and Yannick Ben handling action choreography.
 Melwy J. handled the costume design, collaborating with Archana Akhil Rao for specific sequences, including Kalyani Priyadarshan's looks.
 Jom Varghese and Bibin Perumballi served as executive producers.

-The film's pre-production began on 12 September 2024, and the principal photography commencing with a muhurat pooja ceremony on the same day under a working title Production No: 7, marking Kalyani's first film with Naslen and her second feature with Dulquer Salmaan's production banner.
-The shooting for the film was completed by 30 January 2025.
+The film's pre-production began on 12 September 2024, and the principal photography commenced with a muhurat pooja ceremony on the same day under the working title Production No: 7, marking Priyadarshan's first film with Naslen and her second film with Dulquer Salmaan's production company.
+Filming wrapped by 30 January 2025.
 Shooting lasted for 94 days.
-The film's title Lokah – Chapter One: Chandra was unveiled on 8 June 2025, with the cast including Chandu Salimkumar, Arun Kurian, Vijayaraghavan, Raghunath Paleri, Sarath Sabha, Nithya Shri, and Nishanth Sagar.
+The film's title, Lokah – Chapter One: Chandra, was unveiled on 8 June 2025, with the cast including Chandu Salimkumar, Arun Kurian, Vijayaraghavan, Raghunath Paleri, Sarath Sabha, Nithya Shri, and Nishanth Sagar.